MimIR 0.1

 if (auto sigma = def->isa<Sigma>()) {

-// sigma is of type "const Sigma*" and could be a mutable or an immutable
+// sigma has type "const Sigma*" and may be mutable or immutable

 }

-// sigma of type "const Sigma*" and could be an immutable or a mutable
+// sigma has type "const Sigma*" and may be mutable or immutable

 auto sigma = def->as_imm<Sigma>();